hredestig/ggefp/README.Rmd

 =====

-ggefp is an extension of the ggplot2 package that provides functionatlity to plot line drawings with regions filled according to provided data.
+ggefp is an extension of the ggplot2 package that provides functionality to plot line drawings with regions filled according to provided data.
 With the right line drawings, ggefp can be used to provide data visualization similar to those known from the [eFP browser](http://bar.utoronto.ca/efp/cgi-bin/efpWeb.cgi) that shows